An out of the ordinary weekend in Whanganui

 We've all heard of Castlecliff as the go-to beach of Whanganui, but have you checked out Ototoka Beach?

-The path from the car park descends past the Ototoka pool, and homes its very own five metre high cascading waterfall.
-The cliffs surrounding Ototoka Beach are well-known for fossil hunting, rich in marine fossils over 1.5 million years old, that you can find scattered around- and we haven't even reached the beach yet.
+The path from the carpark descends past the Ototoka pool, and has its very own five-metre-high waterfall.
+The cliffs surrounding Ototoka Beach are also well-known for fossil hunting.
+Rich in marine fossils over 1.5 million years old, they are scattered around - and we haven't even reached the beach yet.

-Because this beach is lesser known, you won't find the usual motor bikes or quads going up and down the beach like you might expect at Castlecliff Beach.
-There are tidal pools for kids to play in and complete with beautiful black sand.
+Because this beach is lesser-known, there aren't the usual motorbikes or quad bikes going up and down the beach like you might expect at Castlecliff Beach.
+There are tidal pools for kids to play in, complete with beautiful black sand.

 This is an unpatrolled beach, so take extra care when swimming.